d-reyes10/dbt-tutorials/README.md

         > mart
         > ml
         > staging

+#### You can alter the NEEDED_FOLDERS variable to add folders as neccesary:
+    NEEDED_FOLDERS = [
+        './data/mart',
+        './data/ml_models',
+        './data/ml',
+        './data/raw',
+        './data/staging',
+        ...
+    ]

 #### Staging
 This is the folder where we interact with the raw sources.
 Generally this is where we rename columns to nicer names and do the base level of data munging.